strf0x1/vxllm-ingest/docs/evals.md

 | qwen-2.5-coder 7b | 8096 | 200 | 10 | 3 | 0.8369064947962761 |
 | qwen-2.5-coder 7b | 8096 | 200 | 20 | 10 | 0.841939592063427 |

-What's interesting is that gemma2:2b is achieving slightly better scores than the 12b mistral-nemo.
-This might have to do with gemma2's strength in summarization, which comes down to model purpose and training.
+What's interesting is that gemma2:2b is achieving slightly better scores than 12b mistral-nemo.
+This might have to do with gemma2's strength in summarization, which comes down to model intended purpose and training.
 Mistral-nemo is the better overall coder.

-As someone deeply interested in malware development, the responses from mistral-nemo did seem subjectively higher quality.
-For example, mistral-nemo would seem to prefer writing detailed code responses, while gemma2 would tend to summarize more.
-This isn't something BERTScore really evaluates, so some sort of custom evaluation targeting code development might be needed to test this.
+This isn't something BERTScore evaluate well, so some sort of custom evaluation targeting code development might be needed to test this.

 ## References: